andrealorenzon/testo_tesi/tesi.md

 **Relevant Papers:**

-[^1]:Vargas, Ricardo Emanuel Vaz, et al. "A realistic and public dataset with rare undesirable real events in oil wells." *Journal of Petroleum Science and Engineering* 181 (2019): 106223.
+Vargas, Ricardo Emanuel Vaz, et al. "A realistic and public dataset with rare undesirable real events in oil wells." *Journal of Petroleum Science and Engineering* 181 (2019): 106223.

 ## car_eval_4